ivan-lednev/better-search-views/README.md

 ![image](./src/click-demo.gif)

-### Hovering over any elemetn with the control key pressed triggers a pop-up
+### Hovering over any element with the control key pressed triggers a pop-up

 ![image](./src/hover-demo.gif)